100 Notable alumni of

 -

-Edward Wilkes Dunn is an American lawyer and former actor known for his portrayal of Duncan Kane in the Rob Thomas television series Veronica Mars.
+Edward Wilkes Dunn is a former actor best known for his portrayal of Duncan Kane in the Rob Thomas television series Veronica Mars.

 -